<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </ul>

-<h2 class="wp-block-heading">The Benefit of Filtering Out Weak Leads</h2>
+<h2 class="wp-block-heading">The Benefit of Sounding More Real</h2>

 <h2 class="wp-block-heading">Claim Your Local SEO Audit</h2>

-<p>If your business is getting too many leads that waste your time, My Apex Marketing can help you identify where the problem starts.
-Claim your local SEO audit and get a practical review of how your website, service pages, local SEO strategy, and Google Business Profile can be improved to attract better-fit customers across Southwest Florida.</p>
+<p class="wp-block-paragraph">If your website sounds generic and does not reflect your actual business, My Apex Marketing can help.
+Claim your local SEO audit and get a practical review of your website copy, service pages, local SEO, Google Business Profile, and trust-building opportunities across Southwest Florida.</p>

 ]]></content:encoded>